 Digital broadcasting also eliminates the frequency problems with UHF

 Incidentally, when digital/high-definition (HDTV) television was in the planning stage in the 1990s, the FCC decided to take over a large (and mostly unused) chunk of the UHF spectrum for this new technology.

 Today, there are more than 1,000 digital/high-definition stations on the air in the United States.

 Compatability Problems with Other Countries

-Except for Canada, almost all countries use a different broadcast system than the United States.
+Almost all countries use a different broadcast system than the United States.